caiovini980/caiovini980/README.md

 🔭 I’m currently working on Yami, a 2D metroidvanian game at Tumultuous Productions, as a Unity developer.

-🌱 I'm looking forward to become a Gameplay Programmer in some years.
+🌱 I'm looking forward to become a great Gameplay Programmer and C# Developer in some years.

-👯 I’m looking to collaborate on any Unity projects and other opportunities.
+👯 I’m looking to collaborate on any Unity and C# projects and other opportunities.

-💬 Ask me about Game Development, specially Game Programming so we can learn together.
+💬 Ask me about C# programming, Game Development in general and culinary so we can learn together.
 If you have any suggestions, I will be happy to hear them.

 📫 How to reach me: